 If you quit your job and start another one, you just trade one problem for another.
 Just because there is some aspect of your job you don’t like doesn’t mean you should quit.
 Your new job will also, undoubtedly, have some aspect that you won’t like either.
 In short, no job on the planet is 100% free from headaches.

-Scarcity of jobs is the “new normal” and the actual unemployment statistics are much higher than you realize.
+Scarcity of jobs is the “new normal” and the actual unemployment statistics are much higher than are published.
 The published numbers don’t actually include underemployed candidates (or the ones that have given up searching altogether).
 A number of high-profile experts put the real unemployment rate much higher than published ones (Just Google “the real unemployment rate” and you’ll see for yourself).